paveldn/haier-esphome/README.md

 In some cases, you can reuse this module and flash it with ESPHome, but some new modules don't support this.
 They look the same but have encryption enabled.

 **Warning!** The new generation of ESP32-Haier devices has encryption enabled, so they can only be flashed with firmware that is signed with a private key.
-There is no way to make them work with ESPHome, so if you try to do it, the board will get into a boot loop with error
+There is no way to make them work with ESPHome, so if you try to do it, the board will get into a boot loop with the error
 `rst:0x10 (RTCWDT_RTC_RESET),boot:0x13 (SPI_FAST_FLASH_BOOT)`
 The only way to recover this board is to flash it with the original image.
 So before starting your experiments make a backup image: [How to backup the original image and flash ESPHome to the ESP32 Haier module](#how-to-backup-the-original-image-and-flash-esphome-to-the-esp32-haier-module)